michaeltouati/ESVM/contributing.md

 [ESVM](https://github.com/michaeltouati/ESVM) uses the [Fork and pull model](https://docs.github.com/en/github/collaborating-with-pull-requests/getting-started/about-collaborative-development-models).
 In order to fix a bug or to submit a new feature that you've added in [ESVM](https://github.com/michaeltouati/ESVM), follow these steps:

-1) Fork the repo and create your own branch from [ESVM 'main' branch](https://github.com/michaeltouati/ESVM).
+1) Fork the repo and create your own branch from the [ESVM 'master' branch](https://github.com/michaeltouati/ESVM).
 2) Add your code.
-Please, keep the code standard compliant with same coding style by at least :
+Please, keep the code Fortran 95 standard compliant with same coding style by at least :
 - respecting 2 spaces for indentation rather than tabs
 - not using object oriented Fortran 2003 features
 - not forgetting to deallocate arrays
 - not using non-allocatable, assumed-shape dummy argument in subroutines for bounds-preservation
 - not using arrays as input/output in functions for bounds-preservation
-3) If you've added a new feature that needs new simulation parameters in the [input-deck](https://github.com/michaeltouati/ESVM/blob/main/input-deck) and updated correspondingly the source file [input.f90](https://github.com/michaeltouati/ESVM/blob/main/sources/input.f90), please add their descriptions in the [input-deck](https://github.com/michaeltouati/ESVM/blob/main/input-deck) following the same style
+3) If you've added a new feature that needs new simulation parameters in the [input-deck](https://github.com/michaeltouati/ESVM/blob/master/input-deck) and updated correspondingly the source file [input.f90](https://github.com/michaeltouati/ESVM/blob/master/sources/input.f90), please add their descriptions in the [input-deck](https://github.com/michaeltouati/ESVM/blob/master/input-deck) following the same style
 ```sh
 ##                                                                   ##
 ## T  = electron temperature in eV                                   ##